apollo-fyi/apollo-docs/docs/creating_events.md

 By default anyone can create events, but this can be restricted to users with a certain role with the `!server role event` command.

+This is the line I want to add.